TYPEmber/ndarray-conv/README.md

 # ndarray-conv

-ndarray-conv is a crate that provides a fast convolutions library in pure Rust.
+ndarray-conv is a crate that provides a N-Dimension convolutions (with FFT acceleration) library in pure Rust.

 Inspired by